Inflation soars to an over 40-year high. These are the ways Americans are coping

 Hey @lacroixwater what gives?
 Three weeks ago a 12 pack went for $4.99… did you think I wouldn’t notice? #repackage #groceryprices pic.twitter.com/Y2N2Lnxd46— Clay Watkins (@makingdayscount) June 7, 2022

-Many people are facing much more painful decisions as inflation hovers near a 40-year high.
+Many people are facing much more painful decisions as inflation reaches a four-decade high.

 The Labor Department said Friday that consumer prices in May were 8.6% higher than a year ago — the largest increase since December of 1981.
 Prices rose 1% between April and May, led by jumps in the price of gasoline, groceries and rent.